 What Is A Spay/Castration?

 During a female spay, the ovaries, fallopian tubes and uterus are surgically tied off and removed.
 In males, the testicles are surgically tied off and removed during castration.
-Most pets have no external sutures to remove, and they absorb on their own after a few weeks.
+At BLACC, most pets have no external sutures to remove, and they absorb on their own after a few weeks.

 Almost all pets are admitted in the morning for surgery, and go home that afternoon.
-A protective collar is often sent home to prevent self-trauma afterwards.
-Some overly exuberant pets are often recommended a sedative to minimize complications post-surgery.
+A protective collar is often sent home to prevent self-trauma and infection afterwards.
+Overly exuberant pets are often recommended a sedative to minimize complications post-surgery.

 What Are the Benefits of Spaying My Dog and Cat?